How to Leverage These 8 Website Elements to Subconsciously Influence Visitors

 4. Your typeface

 Have you heard of the “Baskerville Effect?”
 It’s an interesting phenomenon discovered in 2013 by a documentary filmmaker named Errol Morris.
+Morris showed people different versions of a short text, all set in the same typeface.
+But in some of the versions, the typeface was slightly altered.
+The participants were then asked to rate how persuasive they found the texts.

 As a regular contributor to the New York Times, Morris published a survey entitled “Are you an optimist or a pessimist?” where he discussed an asteroid that recently passed close to Earth.
+The survey had two possible outcomes: either the asteroid would hit Earth, or it would miss.

 At the close of his article, Morris asked readers to review a brief passage from a book and then decide whether or not the passage was true.
+The passage was about a made-up event, and it was set in Baskerville.

 The passage came from a book titled The Beginning of Infinity, written by physicist David Deutsch.
 The passage talks about how Earth is unlikely to be destroyed by an asteroid because we “live in an era of unprecedented safety.”